What’s your company called and who is behind it?

 What have you done to make sure you get the right people with the right skills in place?

-Any thoughts on the future of your company and your industry?
+Any thoughts on the future of your company?

 Currently we run most of our activities in the Boroughs of Croydon and Sutton, however our inspirations are to expand to all 32 Boroughs in London and make a bigger impact London-wide.